 The largest poster rolls that we have are 42" rolls.
 We cannot do 48" wide posters.
-If you need one, you'll have to do that elsewhere - Earth & Planetary Science Library has one.
-Talk to Marti or Cheryl at 935-5406.
+If you need one, you'll have to do that elsewhere.

 Most posters are printed using Powerpoint.
 We will print to a width of 42" and a length that maintains the correct aspect ratio.
 For example, if a powerpoint slide is provided that has a page setup of 30" x 40", the final print would be 42" x 56".
 If you require a specific size poster (e.g., 36" x 48") you must notify us with the size restraints.

-Once we receive the file we will print a 11" x 17" proof of it.
-You should review the proof to make sure everything looks correct.
+We will provide a proof if requested.
+You should review your poster to make sure everything looks correct.
 Pay special attention to the symbols and images.
 Our PCs may not have the same fonts you used when you designed the poster on your system.

 Poster printing typically takes about an 1/2 hour if there are no problems.
 However, unanticipated problems may result in much longer print times.
 Please allow 7 days upon submission of your file for the final poster to be printed.
 Please give us 7 days advanced notice if you require the poster sooner.

 We have a heavy-weight paper, Premium Instant Dry Gloss, and a Heavy Weight Vinyl paper.
 The vinyl paper is like cloth and can be folded and stored in a suitcase.

 How much does it cost?